 The feasibility study on current and future usage options for the Central Stories building, including the potential relocation of the Alexandra library and/or other Council services to the Central Stories building, was presented to Council on Wednesday 24 October 2018.

-Consultant, McElrea Consulting, received feedback from more than 1,500 members of the community on how they thought the Central Stories building should be developed.
+The consultant conducting the study received feedback from more than 1,500 members of the community on how they thought the Central Stories building should be developed.

 There was general consensus that existing facilities need modernising and updating with more flexible spaces that services could access collaboratively.
 Feedback also indicated a need for additional services to complement and enhance the services already provided at Central Stories, as well as greater collaboration between service providers.